IP protection for

-As we move deeper into the fourth industrial revolution, software is becoming ever more inextricably linked to how we live and work.
-With advances in technologies such as cloud computing, the internet of things, machine learning, block chain and quantum computing, new developments in software are continuing to change the world we live in at a rapid pace.
+With advances in technologies such as cloud computing, the internet of things, AI/machine learning, block chain and quantum computing, software is continuing to change the world we live in at a rapid pace.

-Patent protection, when available, can be an extremely useful tool for securing strong protection for software-related developments.
-However, patent protection for software is not always possible, owing in part to software sitting in a grey area of what can and cannot be patented.
-In some cases, forms of IP other than patents (e.g. copyright) may be a more effective route for protecting software.
+Patent protection, when available, can be an extremely useful tool for securing strong IP protection for new software-related developments.
+However, patent protection for software is not always possible, owing in part to complex patent eligibility rules which determine when software is/isn’t patentable.
+In some cases, forms of IP other than patents (e.g. copyright, trade secrets) can be a more effective route for protecting software.

-In view of the complicated legal framework that exists around software inventions, a company looking to secure protection for new software-related developments needs sound advice to if they are to get to an IP position that suits their needs.
+In view of the complicated legal framework that exists around software inventions, a company looking to secure protection for new software-related developments needs sound advice to build an IP position that best suits their business goals.
 Here at Mewburn Ellis, we have the technical and legal expertise needed to help our clients achieve this.

 IP Protection for software-based products - An Introduction for SMEs